Azure/CCOInsights/dashboards/GitHubDashboard-Contributors/GitHubDeploymentGuide.md

 - This repository forked in your own environment.
 - An Azure subscription.
 If you don't have one you can create one for free using this [link](https://azure.microsoft.com/en-us/free/search/?OCID=AID2200258_SEM_069a8abd963111ebbd21e8d33199249f:G:s&ef_id=069a8abd963111ebbd21e8d33199249f:G:s&msclkid=069a8abd963111ebbd21e8d33199249f).
 If you already have an Azure tenant but you want to create a new subscription you can follow the instructions [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription#:~:text=On%20the%20Customers%20page%2C%20select%20the%20customer.%20In,page%2C%20select%20%2B%20Add%20to%20create%20a%20subscription.).
 - A [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) already created.
 - A service principal with Owner permissions in your subscription.
 You will need owner permissions because as part of the architecture you will be creating a Managed Identity that will require a role assignment to save the retrieve data in the Storage Account.
-You can create your service principal with Contributor permissions by executing the following commands:
+You can create your service principal with Contributor permissions by running the following commands:
     ```sh
     az ad sp create-for-rbac --name "<<service-principal-name>>" --role "Contributor" --output "json"
     ```